 Here is a list of some reasonable goals to set for your upcoming pool season.
-Remember, these resolutions are for 2011.
 Commit to following through with as many of these as possible.
 Who knows?
 Some of them may just stick.

 Are you ready to become a better player?
 If the answer is yes, then read each resolution aloud and repeat them as needed.

 I resolve to accept responsibility for my misses and losses.
 No longer will I blame the equipment, my opponent, or my surroundings for my errors at the table.
 If I was distracted, I will remember to stand up next time and start the shot over.
 If the table rolls to the left, then I will remember that the next time I shoot in that direction.
 From now on, when I lose a match, it will be because my opponent outplayed me or because I played poorly, NOT because of anything else outside of my control.

 Related article by Mikey Verkruyse: No More Excuses

 I will take at least one pool lesson this year from a recommended instructor.
 Regardless of my skill level, there is always something I can learn from the right teacher.
 Lessons will prove to be an invaluable part of my overall pool journey.